 If you love strawberries, why not grow your own?
-Everbearing strawberries produce a continuous harvest of sweet medium sized berries from late spring until the first freeze of winter!
-They are a great option for every home gardener!
+Everbearing strawberries produce a continuous harvest of sweet medium-sized berries from late spring until the first freeze of winter!
+They are a great option for every backyard garden!

-We have grown strawberries on and off over the last 20 years, usually just a small patch tucked in a corner somewhere.
-A few years ago we learned that strawberries are number 3 on the dirty dozen list.
-This list was created by the USDA and tells us which produce carries the most pesticide exposure.
-Strawberries come in third to celery and peaches as the produce items with the most chemical residue.
+We have grown strawberries for the last 20 years, usually, just a small patch tucked in a corner somewhere.
+A few years ago we learned that strawberries are number 1 on the dirty dozen list.
+This list was created by the EWG and tells us which produce carries the most pesticide exposure.
+Strawberries have come in first for a few years now as the produce items with the most chemical residue.
 Sometime I’ll post the complete list, you’ll be surprised what’s on it.

 We eat a bunch of strawberries around Stoney Acres.
 Between jam, pies, and fresh eating we put away a lot.
 So we decided we needed to up our strawberry production instead of trying to buy organic which is just crazy expensive.

-We bought two varieties of everbearing strawberries from an online plant company.
-We decided to go with bare root plants.
+We bought two varieties of everbearing strawberries from an online plant company and we decided to go with bare root plants.
 We planted 50 plants each of Ozark Beauty and Tribute the first of April.
 The total cost for the plants was around $29.00.
 The first year we picked a total of 25 lbs of strawberries from the two patches.

 If you figure the cost at the store for regular strawberries averages about $2.00 a pound then they paid for themselves the first year.
 If you throw in the fact that our berries are 100% organic the cost at the store would be more like $4 a pound so we are way ahead now.
 So far this year we are at about 30 lbs.
 Right now we are averaging about 6 lbs a week so there is a good chance we could double last year’s production.
 We have two beds using about 100 square feet of total garden space.